 Outline of the regulations

 The regulations limiting the sulphur content of marine fuels for ships are specified in Regulation 14 (Sulphur Oxides (SOx) and Particulate Matter (PM)) of Annex VI of MARPOL 73/78, in which the sulphur content limit has been gradually strengthened.
-The limit for open sea area were strengthened from 3.50% to 0.50% on 1 January 2020.

 1. Schedule of implementation of sulphur cap and requirements